joshcrain/joshcrain.io/notes/2024/2024-in-review/2024-in-review.md

 - Hunt, Gather, Parent by Michaeleen Doucleff.
 How the oldest cultures in the world have mastered the art of raising well-adjusted kids and how different that process looks compared to modern Western culture.

 ## Wrapping up
-I thought very seriously about not writing a 2024 wrap-up.
-I've done it for a few years now, but I've never enjoyed doing it.
-It feels like a chore and most of what I write about feels like a bunch of statistics.
-And after all that I put on this website isn't my whole life.
-Even so, after it's done, I do find it helpful to see what was happening each year.
+I wasn't sure if I'd write this final post of 2024.
+I've done this for a few years now and I always dread doing it.
+I do look back at them periodically to see where things were.
+On to 2025!